dlebansais/PgBuilder-Disclosed/README.md

 ## View mode

-In the swmall view mode (the default), pass the mouse over an ability and this will display it with all mods taken into account.
+In small view mode (the default), pass the mouse over an ability and this will display it with all mods taken into account.
 The view should be similar, and most often equal to what you would see in game.

-In the large view mode, all abilities are displayed directly.
+In large view mode, all abilities are displayed directly.
 This mode requires a pretty large screen.

 ## Saving and loading builds

 In the top-right corner, use the `Save...` and `Load...` buttons to save and reload your builds in text files.
-For the name I suggest the two skill abbreviated names separated with a hyphen, followed by any suffix you like.
+For the name I suggest the two abbreviated skill names separated with a hyphen, followed by any suffix you like.
 For example `Psy-AH.txt`.

 ## Bug report